-MWRA faces long term climate change risk primarily associated with sea level rise and major weather events.
+MWRA faces long term climate change risk primarily associated with sea level rise and major weather events, in particular relating to the Deer Island Treatment Plant which is located in Boston Harbor.
 The authority has taken proactive measures to protect system assets against these risks.
 See further discussion on these actions in the Debt and Legal Covenants section below.
 Additionally, a large portion of the member communities throughout the service area face this long term risk.
 We will continue to monitor individual members as well as the service area as a whole in assessing climate related risk to the regions water infrastructure.